You might be able to recover damages, including monetary damages, attorneys' fees, and more. (15 U.S. Code § 1692k).

 The FDCPA can be used to stop calls to the debtor's home, work, family, friends, neighbors, and other associates.
 When debtors receive dozens of calls each day from relentless debt collectors, the end of those calls might be the greatest relief of all.

 Letters from debt collectors can be nearly as aggravating as telephone calls.
 Enforcement of the FDCPA against overly aggressive debt collectors can stop the daily flood of collection letters.

-Family members of the debtor, the receptionist at debtor's work, debtor's neighbors, and other persons who have been burdened by the debt collector's phone calls and letters may also sue the debt collector under the FDCPA.
+Family members of the debtor, the receptionist at a debtor's work, a debtor's neighbors, and other persons who have been burdened by a debt collector's phone calls and letters may also sue the debt collector under the FDCPA.

 As with any FDCPA claim, these persons will need to prove that the FDCPA was violated and that they suffered damages from that violation.

 If the actions of a debt collector violate the FDCPA, and the debtor has suffered damages as a result of these actions, suing the debt collector under the FDCPA might give the debtor some real relief.
 Not only could it stop the harassing phone calls, but an FDCPA claim might also allow the debtor to recover for physical, emotional, and monetary damages suffered.

 If you think a debt collector has violated the FDCPA when trying to collect a debt from you, consider talking to an attorney who can analyze your individual situation and advise you about your rights and options under the law.